After a very disappointing experience with Rocket Chinese, I had exceptionally low expectations for Rocket French.

-Rocket French is a resource with a lot of content that covers almost everything a student would need to know.
+It’s a resource with a lot of content that covers almost everything a student would need to know.
 Since the material you purchase isn’t time sensitive, you can learn the language at your own pace.

 French Rocket offers 3 main levels of lessons.
 These lessons are named Premium, Premium Plus, and Platinum.
 Respectively, they are the first, second and the third levels as the difficulty progresses.
 There is also a separate travelogue pack which is directed towards tourists.